figment-networks/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ---
-description: Learn how to create, mint, and transfer an NFT on Avalanche.
+description: Learn how to create, mint, and transfer NFTs on Avalanche.
 ---

-# 1. Create an NFT using Avalanche wallet
+# Create, Mint and Transfer NFTs using Avalanche wallet

 ## Introduction

-Avalanche is a global financial network for the issuance and trade of digital goods.
-On Avalanche, these digital goods are represented as tokens, which can be assets or utilities.
-Some tokens are **fungible**, which means that one token is interchangeable for any other token.
-Real-world currency is fungible, for example; one $5 note is treated as being the same as any other $5 note but let's say for AVAX the value is not constant it changes as its financial network grows.

-Avalanche also supports non-fungible tokens \(NFTs\).
-By definition, each NFT is unique and not perfectly interchangeable for any other NFT.
-For example, there could be an NFT that represents ownership of a real-world piece of art; each piece of art, like each NFT, is unique.
-NFTs represent digital scarcity and may prove to have even greater utility than traditional fungible tokens.
+NFT is an interesting term nowadays, I first interacted with this creature when I was playing around on Avalanche wallet.
+These are `Collectibles` that you can create and share with each other.
+In more technical terms NFT collectible is called ERC721 token.It is basically a form of “art” that can be a picture, tweet, audio etc in broader perspective.
+A non-fungible token (NFT) is a unit of data on a digital ledger called blockchain, where each NFT represents something unique item, that can’t be interchanged.
+This enables many use cases that would be impossible with interchangeable tokens, like utility, proof of ownership and transaction history of a unique asset.

-# Create NFTs with the Avalanche Wallet
+## 1. Create NFTs

 [**The original tutorial can be found in the AVA Labs documentation here**](https://docs.avax.network/build/tutorials/smart-digital-assets/wallet-nft-studio).

-## Non-Fungible Tokens on Avalanche

-Besides the native AVAX token, [Avalanche platform](https://docs.avax.network/build/tutorials/platform) natively supports the creation of other types of digital assets: fixed-cap assets, variable-cap assets, and non-fungible tokens \(NFTs\).

-As opposed to regular tokens, which are interchangeable \(fungible\), meaning that each one is the same, each non-fungible token is unique on the network, with a distinct ID making it different from any other.
-This enables many use cases that would be impossible with interchangeable tokens, like proof of ownership of a unique asset.

 ## NFT Studio on Avalanche Wallet